 On the other hand, WooCommerce, which is a WP plugin, is included in most managed WP hosting packages.
 Those packages in most instances provide all-in-one deals that include services such as security, customer support, etc.

 Plus, they are specifically designed to make the process of website building as easy as humanly possible.
 This way they make sure that the eCommerce trend is accessible to a broader audience and thus achieve a wider market coverage than Magento.

-Take a look at 10Web’s managed WP hosting plan, to see a good example of such deals.
+Take a look at 10Web’s automated WP hosting plan, a superior alternative to managed hosting, to see a good example of such deals.
 We provide a 14-day free trial in which you can test our services in a non-binding manner.
 This will significantly facilitate your decision-making process.

 To prove that I didn’t make all of this up, let’s take a look at what the numbers say: In 2017, both platforms were leading the eCommerce market, whereby WooCommerce had a market share of 18% and Magento of 16%.
 Now, according to BuiltWith, WooCommerce has a market share of 27%, while Magento’s market share plummeted down to 8%.